-In late March the citizens and the city officials of South Portland found out that Global’s oil storage tanks in South Portland are currently emitting well over what they are permitted to emit according to the EPA.
-We were alerted to this violation when the EPA filed a complaint in Federal District Court against Global Partners LP for exceeding their emissions license for well over what they are allowed.
+The oil storage tanks of Global Partners and other companies located in South Portland are currently emitting well over what they are permitted to emit according to the EPA.
+The citizens and city officials of South Portland were alerted to this violation in March 2019, when the EPA filed a complaint in Federal District Court against Global Partners LP for exceeding their emissions license for well over what they are allowed.
 Apparently the EPA had never notified South Portland of repeated violations over a period of at least 7 years.

 Protect South Portland’s role

 Protect South Portland has been actively working to inform the public and explore our legal rights to demand cleaner air.
 There have been neighborhood meetings to hear complaints and to receive citizen input on how to move forward.
 Members attend City Council meetings and workshops to demand immediate action to minimize these emissions.